 Parsnips can be like the forgotten vegetable.
 You see it at the greengrocer and think, oh yes, you need to try it someday, but then you don’t always think of a recipe that includes parsnips.

 Parsnips can be used in many different ways.
 One of the best ways to cook parsnips is to roast them.
 Roasting brings out the sweetness with the crispy bits on the edge.
-You can also mash parsnips, throw them in soups, make crispy parsnip ribbons and of course, make healthy parsnip fries!
+You can also mash parsnips, throw them in soups, make crispy parsnip ribbons for our baby corn salad and of course, make healthy parsnip fries!

 Tips For Air Fryer Parsnip Fries